JetBrains/teamcity-documentation/topics/nuget-pack.md

 Base Directory

 </td>

 <td>

-Select an option from the drop down list to specify the directory where the files defined in the `nuspec` file are located (the directory against which the paths in `<files></files>` from `nuspec` are resolved, usually some `bin` directory).
-If __Use explicit directory__ is set and the field is left blank, TeamCity will use the build checkout directory as the base directory.
+Select an option from the drop-down menu to specify the directory where the files defined in the `nuspec` file are located (the directory against which the paths in `<files></files>` from `nuspec` are resolved; usually some `bin` directory).
+If _Use explicit directory_ is enabled and this field is left blank, TeamCity will use the build checkout directory as the base directory.

 </td></tr><tr>

 <td>

-Output Directory
+Output directory

 </td>

 <td>

-Specify the path where the generated NuGet package is to be put.
+Specify the path where to put the generated NuGet package.

 </td></tr><tr>